ashishtele/ashishtele.github.io/_posts/2020-06-19-Refer_this_when_using_pyspark.md

 ```
 These are the few most used conversions.

-You can follow an exhaustive list of code snippets at towardsdatascience.com by [Rahul](https://towardsdatascience.com/the-most-complete-guide-to-pyspark-dataframes-2702c343b2e8).
+* You can follow an exhaustive list of code snippets at towardsdatascience.com by [Rahul](https://towardsdatascience.com/the-most-complete-guide-to-pyspark-dataframes-2702c343b2e8).
 I found it very useful and handy while coding.
 You can take the printed copy of it and clip it at the desk station.
+* An informative video by [Bryan Cafferky](https://www.youtube.com/watch?v=-vekHiJdQ1Y) on YouTube.
+Bryan was a great help to me.

 Thank you!